talgoldfus/ESPN-Score-Board/scoreBoard/README.md

-# ESPN Score Board Challenge :
+# ESPN Scoreboard Challenge :

 The objective of the challenge is to create a HTML5 scoreboard component using a given JSON data file.